Antelman82/Project-1/README.md

 <!-- <img src='images/Circular Badge Shape2.svg'/>  -->

-bug1 - When user enters a sentence or a phrase, it only picks up the first word.
+bug1 - When user enters a sentence or a phrase, it only picks up the first word. - resolved. but2 - When user enter's a capital letter, it doesn't fill when that letter button is picked. bug3 - when user submits a new word before clicking reset, buttons and lives don't reset.